YahooArchive/cronshot/README.md

 'takeShotOnCallback': false,
 // If the loaded page has a non-200 status code, don't take a screenshot, cause an error instead.
 'errorIfStatusIsNot200': false,
-// If you set this to true, then cronshot will not print out any success/error logs 'silent': false
+// If you set this to true, then CronShot will not print out any success/error logs 'silent': false,
+// The maximum number of times you would like your screenshot cron job to run 'max': false,
+// The maximum number of screenshot cron jobs to run in parallel
+// Note: This only applies if you are running more than one screenshot cron jobs 'parallelLimit': 5
 ```

+## Contributing

+Please send all PR's to the `dev` branch.

+If your PR is a code change:

+1. Install all node.js dev dependencies: `npm install`
+2. Update the appropriate module inside of the `src/modules` directory.
+3. Add a unit test inside of `tests/unit/cronshot.js`.
+4. Verify that all tests are passing by running `npm test`.
+5. Send the PR!

 ## Credits

-cronshot.js would not have been possible without the help/inspiration of the following libraries/awesome people:
+CronShot would not have been possible without the help/inspiration of the following libraries/awesome people:

  - [Brenden Kokoszka](https://github.com/brenden)'s [node-webshot](https://github.com/brenden/node-webshot)
   * Takes screenshots using [Phantom JS](https://github.com/ariya/phantomjs)